MoyunHui/Carport/readme.txt

-Creating a new vranch is quick and simple.
+Creating a new vranch is quick & simple.